The experts contradict each other. The science keeps changing. Here's what actually holds up.

 Huberman recommends magnesium threonate.
 Attia prefers glycinate.
 Patrick says both.
 Which do you take?

-Exact dosages and timing the majority agree on.
+Exact dosages and timing most experts agree on.

 Consensus Report